Kubernetes: Container Orchestration for Microservices

 Cluster Autoscaler

 The cluster autoscaler adjusts the number of nodes in a cluster.
-When pods cannot be scheduled due to resource shortages, the cluster autoscaler adds nodes.
-When nodes are underutilized, it removes them.
+When pods cannot be scheduled because resources are tight, it adds nodes.
+When nodes are sitting idle, it removes them.

 ConfigMaps and Secrets